 ii) that interested Member States and Sector Members will be kept informed of the activities of ITU when it participates in MoUs that have financial and/or strategic implications;

-iii) that the sovereignty and rights of ITU Member States are fully respected and preserved;
+iii) that the sovereignty and rights of ITU Member States are fully respected and preserved.

-2 to implement a mechanism to review ITU participation in MoUs that have financial and/or strategic implications, and to provide guidance to the Secretary-General;

-3 to report on the application of this resolution to the next plenipotentiary conference.

 Reasons: The Council has approved the Guidelines for ITU to negotiate and enter into MoUs or Memorandum of Cooperation with Strategic Importance and Financial Implications.
 It is not necessary that before such MoUs are entered into, approval of Council must be sought and obtained.
 This inflexibility shackles the Secretary-General unnecessarily in fast-changing ICT industry where cooperation is not just necessary but indeed a requirement of this and many other PP Resolutions.
 It should be enough for the Secretary-General to report to the Council every year on such MoUs entered into within the Guidelines already approved by the Council.